-Looking ahead to 2018, the numbers clearly work for the Republicans in Senate elections to retain and even expand their majority.
-There are 25 Democratic (including two independents) seats up for election and only eight for the Republicans.
+In 2018, the numbers clearly work for the Republicans in Senate elections to retain and even expand their majority.
+There are 26 Democratic (including two independents) seats up for election and only nine for the Republicans.

 On the other hand, mid-term elections can be hard on the party in power, which almost always loses seats.
-Midterm elections tend to be referenda on the incumbent presidents; if Donald Trump proves divisive and controversial and stumbles in office, there may be an opening for Democrats.
+These elections tend to be a referendum on incumbent president; as Donald Trump has proved divisive and controversial in office, there should be openings for Democrats.

 Senators up for re-election in 2018